yidakee/partivotes/Documentation/API-implementation.md

 - If the API server is not responding, check `api-server.log` for errors
 - If poll creation fails, verify the format of options and creator fields
 - If MongoDB connection fails, check environment variables and database status
+- If vote submission fails with "Document failed validation", ensure the vote data matches the expected schema format
+- If you get "Cast to ObjectId failed" errors, make sure you're using a valid MongoDB ObjectId as the poll ID (not the creator wallet address)

 ## Future Improvements